clarkzjw/starlink-geoip-data/README.md

 1. The GeoIP feed only represents the planned naming and addressing scheme of the Starlink ISP.
 It may not reflect the actual deployment status of Starlink ground stations or the availability of Starlink service in a given region.
 2. Some subnets listed in the GeoIP feed **may** not have been announced by BGP.
-3. Some subnets **might** be associated with outdated or inaccurate DNS PTR records, which do not reflect the actual PoP association.

 ## Disclaimer